openl2m/openl2m/docs/using/basic_view.rst

 .. |switch-reload-header| image:: ../_static/switch-reload-header.png

-The |hardware-details-header| option adds a few more bits of information to the Information tab below (depending on vendor).
-On most devices, device and stacking information will be read, include serial numbers.
-On Cisco devices, if properly configured, this will add recent log entries (see below).

-.. |hardware-details-header| image:: ../_static/hardware-details-header.png

 |save_warning|  If you have made changes that require saving the config, an additional option to save the config
 will appear on the right with a warning icon in front!
 Click it to save the running config to the switch startup config.
 (I.e. this is a 'write mem'!)
 When completed, that option will disappear.